-ditions, a fairly long run is required and there is a temptation to pull it off too soon.
+Once the engine was running, there was no real problem in getting it into the air.
+I did find that take-off's were much easier if there is a reasonable breeze blowing.
+In calm conditions, a fairly long run is required and there temptation to pull it off too soon.
 The problem here is that if you leave the ground at too steep an angle, the usual result is that the rotor revs go very high which produces a sharp increase in drag and the model literally stops dead.
-If you have plenty of speed (and rotor revs), a smart application of down coupled with some fast work on the rudder can get you out of trouble.
-However, if you took off with insufficient speed or revs. it will fall out of the sky.
+If you have plenty of speed (and rotor revs), a smart application of down coupled with some fast work on the rudder will get you out of trouble.
+However, if you took off with insufficient speed or revs, it will fall out of the sky.
 Don't worry about this too much, as it usually survives with little or no damage.